Expert Guide To Make A Resume For A Job (With Examples)

 Combination resume

-However, the combination resume format does not aid in helping you hide any employment gaps you may have.
+However, this format does not aid in helping you hide any employment gaps you may have.

 Helpful Suggestions Before Creating CV

-There are helpful pointers or suggestions you need to have in mind before moving on to writing your resume.
+There are helpful pointers or suggestions you need to have in mind before moving on to writing it.

 They include the following: